hiba-wajeeh/2026-Tech-Internships-Australia/README.md

 1. Fork the repo
 2. Create a new branch
-3. Add or update internship info in the `internships/` folder
+3. Add or update internship info in `INTERNSHIPS.md`
 4. Open a **Pull Request**
 5. Wait for review and approval (maintainers will merge it)